jupyter/nbdime/README.md

 To run Python tests locally, enter on the command line: `pytest`

-To run Javascript tests locally, enter: `npm test`
+To run Javascript tests locally, enter: `pnpm test`

 Install the [codecov browser extension](https://github.com/codecov/browser-extension#codecov-extension) to view test coverage in the source browser on github.